 Both the 3M/QRWA High School Environmental Education Program and the 3M/QRWA/Aquatic Science Awareness Program (ASAP) provide environmental education programs where students in the watershed and beyond will be able to participate in field trips, classroom activities, hands on projects, and independent studies, that will connect them to the environment, the community and the river.

 The programs are offered during regular school hours utilizing the schools buses to transport students to site locations.
 With these educational programs students are able to participate in experiments to support theories and concepts explained in the classroom.
 The QRWA Headquarters, located on the shore of Hanover Pond, the Quinnipiac River and the Meriden Linear Trail provides the perfect staging area for field trips, hands-on projects and water quality studies.
 High school students receive lessons in kayaking, fishing and tie-fly instructions.
-Select schools participate in Trout in the Classroom programs whereby student raise trout in the classroom and release them on the day of the their trips.
+Selected schools participate in Trout in the Classroom programs whereby student raise trout in the classroom and release them on the day of the their trips.
 The trout are released into the river at the Red Bridge location in Meriden.

 From the New Haven area, students from Solar Youths after school and summer camp visit QRWA for paddling and "hands on" experiments.
-The 3M ASAP grant will provide aquatic science to the Meriden Public School elementary students.
-We are currently providing field trips to the QRWA facility to learn how to collect macroinvertabrates and ID them in the classroom.
+The 3M ASAP grant provides aquatic science to the Meriden Public School 5th grade students with field trips to the QRWA facility to learn how to collect macroinvertabrates and ID them in the classroom.

 3M Purification Inc. is located in Meriden, CT at 400 Research Parkway.
 For more information about 3Mgives visit www.3Mgives.com On behalf of the QRWA board of directors we would like to extend our heartfelt thanks to Joe Struble at 3M Purification Inc. in Meriden for his continued encouragement and support of the QRWA and its mission.

 Student Training Programs